 Step 4: Testing Batteries

-Do you want to increase batteries performance?
+Do you want to increase battery performance?

 Must be cleaned, and the specific gravity and electrolyte levels of the battery checked frequently.